zenml-io/zenml/docs/book/mlops-stacks/model-deployers/kserve.md

 {% hint style="warning" %}
-Before creating your custom model class, you should take a look at the [How to write custom predictor](https://kserve.github.io/website/0.9/modelserving/v1beta1/custom/custom_model/) section of the KServe documentation.
+Before creating your custom model class, you should take a look at the ['Deploy Custom Python Model Server with InferenceService'](https://kserve.github.io/website/0.9/modelserving/v1beta1/custom/custom_model/) section of the KServe documentation.
 {% endhint %}

-The built-in kserve custom deployment step is a good starting point for deploying your custom models.
+The built-in KServe custom deployment step is a good starting point for deploying your custom models.
 However if you want to deploy more than the trained model, you can create your own Custom Model Class and a custom step to achieve this.

 Example of the [custom model class](https://apidocs.zenml.io/0.13.0/api_docs/integrations/#zenml.integrations.kserve.custom_deployer.zenml_custom_model.ZenMLCustomModel)

-The built-in kserve custom deployment step responsible for packaging, preparing and deploying to kserve can be found [here](https://apidocs.zenml.io/0.13.0/api_docs/integrations/#zenml.integrations.kserve.steps.kserve_deployer.kserve_model_deployer_step)
+The built-in KServe custom deployment step responsible for packaging, preparing and deploying to KServe can be found [here](https://apidocs.zenml.io/0.13.0/api_docs/integrations/#zenml.integrations.kserve.steps.kserve_deployer.kserve_model_deployer_step)